|

 Rob was a long‑standing guest of the hotel, and we’re proud to display many of his exceptional artworks throughout the building.
 He spent years travelling the country with his fishing rod, sketchbook and camera, often settling on the banks of the Wye to capture its wildlife and character.

 His illustrations featured in Trout & Salmon magazine, numerous books, the BBC’s Tales from the River Bank, and John Bailey’s award‑winning Trout at Ten Thousand Feet.
-His legacy lives on through his remarkable work, which you can explore via his website, The Fine Art of Fishing. |
+His legacy lives on through his remarkable work, some of which you can view throughout the hotel. |

 |